robsontenorio/marina/multiple/README.md

 ## VPS

-Create a VPS somewhere and install Docker on it and ... done!
+Create a VPS somewhere and install Docker ... done!

-- Digital Ocean
-- Hetzner
-- Hostinger
-- ...

 ## Domain